 Yash G (05:20):

 Sure, sure, sure.
 So, the main idea behind starting Algoware was, as I told you earlier, that I could see there is a gap between the technology adoption and what is available.
-I thought with the power of no code, this can become real, I mean, this is something that should be out there and people should be able to and I should be able to provide that bridge between that technology adoption and how easy it is.
+I thought with the power of no-code, this can become real, I mean, this is something that should be out there and people should be able to and I should be able to provide that bridge between that technology adoption and how easy it is.

-So it would be, it would be a cliche to say how the world is evolving, how software the whole software landscape has changed in the past few years.
+So it would be, it would be a cliche to say how the world is evolving, how the software the whole software landscape has changed in the past few years.
 As I told you, in terms of traditional software development, and you look at no code these days and how, especially like post COVID-19 pandemic, how people have started to accept or adopt technology in every sphere of life, be it personal head work retail deliveries, everything like.

 Lego block solution